 - 1/2 teaspoon of dry lavender or less, to taste

 - 2 tablespoons olive oil

-- In a bowl mix together the cooked quinoa, peaches, blueberries, arugula, and mint.
+- In a bowl mix together the cooked quinoa, peaches, blueberries, arugula, and herbs.
 Mix.
-Divide between plates and sprinkle with the pistachios.
+Divide between plates and sprinkle with the pistachios, if using.

 - Serve with the dressing.